Learn

 • Quality of those domains - Higher-DR referrers pass more authority.

-• Link type — Only dofollow links count; a natural mix with some nofollow is still healthy.
+• Link type - Only dofollow links count; a natural mix with some nofollow is still healthy for SEO overall.

 • Freshness - Active, recent backlinks can have more impact; lost or removed links can lower DR.